fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/auto-instrumentation.md

 | Armeria   | 1.15+              |
 | Netty     | 4.1+               |

-Latest version of the Aperture Instrumentation Agent jar file can be downloaded [here][download_link].
+The latest version of the Aperture Instrumentation Agent JAR file can be downloaded [here][download_link].

 ## Running the java agent